Skip to content

 Uninstalling a bundle:

 When a bundle is installed from mpak, NimbleBrain records its MTF (mpak Trust Framework) trust score.
-The score is a number from 0 to 100, stored in the config and available in the GET /v1/apps response.
+The score is a number from 0 to 100, stored in the bundle’s config entry and shown in the web client.

 Trust scores are fetched via mpak info <name> --json at install time and stored in the bundle’s config entry: